vipul79321/GSoC-2020-Blog/index.md

   2
   ```

-  * **Refactoring and improving distance computation methods** - In this part , we optimized certain distances related methods.
-For example, reduced space complexity of methods such as Wiener Index, Distances Distribution.
-Improved overall consistency of weight_function throughtout graph module.
-Fixed minor bugs in shortest path methods.
+  * **Refactoring and improving distance computation methods** - In this part, we optimized certain distances related methods.
+For example, reduced the space complexity of the methods such as Wiener Index, Distances Distribution.
+Improved the overall consistency of weight_function throughout the graph module.
+Also, fixed minor bugs in the shortest path methods.

 ---